SDGforskning/sdg-strings/SDG02_query_action_WoS.md

               )
               NEAR/5
-                  ("adopt*" OR "apply" OR "implement*" OR "establish*" OR "build*" OR "create" OR "creating" OR "improve*" OR "increase" OR "increasing" OR "maintain*" OR "enhanc*" OR "promot*" OR "stimulat*" OR "encourag*" OR "strengthen*" OR "empower" OR "empowering" OR "plan" OR "planning" OR "plans" OR "policy" OR "policies" OR "strateg*" OR "framework$" OR "governance" OR "legislat*"
+                  ("adopt*" OR "apply" OR "implement*" OR "establish*" OR "build*" OR "create" OR "creating" OR "improv*" OR "increase" OR "increasing" OR "maintain*" OR "enhanc*" OR "promot*" OR "stimulat*" OR "encourag*" OR "strengthen*" OR "empower" OR "empowering" OR "plan" OR "planning" OR "plans" OR "policy" OR "policies" OR "strateg*" OR "framework$" OR "governance" OR "legislat*"
                   )